Moop204/react-mui-carousel/README.md

 * gap
     Defaulted to 10px.
 Passed only as a number due to internal calculations.
 Is the spacing between images in the gallery.
 * contents
     An array of image sources.
-By default (currently only option) n-2 images are displayed with the first and last images hidden.
+By default n-2 images are displayed with the first and last images hidden.
 Is implemented as follows:
     ```ts
       <img src={imgSrc} alt="fireSpot" height="100%" width="100%" />
     ```
 * innerBorderRadius
     The border radius of each image in the gallery.
 Default to 50% making each image round.
+* show
+    The number of images shown at once on the gallery.
+At most n-2 images can be shown as at least two must be hidden to ensure smooth transitions.
+By default shows n-2 images, excluding the first and last image.

+    Note: It is possible to use up to n-1 images but rotating right will have the image transition across the gallery which can be distracting.
+This effect is less noticable with smaller n-values.

 ##### Tools
 React, Framer Motion, Material UI

 ###### Todo
 * Examples of different ways to use component
-* More control over how many images are hidden
 * More control over the controls
 * Indicator of additional images
 * Faux 3D effect